mattdknapp/reformation-js/README.md

 behavior.
 An example of this would be the ability to add [your own custom formats](https://github.com/epoberezkin/ajv#api-addformat).
-To prevent you from having to chose between Reformation and AJV we allow you to bring your own.
+To prevent you from having to chose between Reformation and AJV we allow you to bring your own copy.
 If you don't wish to bother though, don't worry.
-Reformation packs it's own AJV and has you covered!
+Reformation packs it's own vanilla instance of AJV and has you covered!

 # JSON Schema interpretation